152 mm gun-howitzer D-20: Description

 The D-20 has a 26 caliber (3.962 m) barrel, with a double baffle muzzle brake and a semi-automatic vertical sliding-block breech, with a tied jaw and the block moving down to open.
 The barrel is mounted in a long ring cradle with the trunnions just forward of the breech.
 The recoil system (buffer and recuperator) is mounted on the cradle above the barrel.
 Compression balancing gear is attached behind the saddle support, passing through the complex shaped saddle to connect to the cradle just forward of the trunnions.
 This can be manually repressured by a pump below the breech.
 The breech has a projectile retaining catch to prevent the shell sliding out at higher elevations before it is rammed with a manual rammer.

 Top traverse totals 58° and the vertical elevation range is −5° to 45°.

 Box girder section split trail legs are hinged to the cradle support, with bolts to lock them into either the open or closed position.
-The cradle support has a bolt for locking the barrel in the centre for traverse before towing the gun.
+The cradle support has a bolt for locking the barrel in the center for traverse before towing the gun.
 Large spades are permanently fixed close to the end of each trail.
 These are hinged and it appears that the gun can be fired with them up or down depending on the terrain.
 They are always up when the gun is towed.

 To assist with all-round carriage traverse, there is a pivot jack mounted at the front of the cradle support.
-The pivot jack is not a sole plate and the gun fires with its foam filled rubber tyred wheels supporting the gun on the ground.
+The pivot jack is not a sole plate and the gun fires with its foam filled rubber tired wheels supporting the gun on the ground.
 When the gun is brought into action, the pivot jack is folded down and adjusted to be on the ground.
 If a large traverse is required, small jacks on each trail leg are rotated downwards, and the trails jacked up until the main wheels are lifted clear of the ground and the bogey wheels mounted on each trail leg swung downwards and the trail jacks raised.
 The carriage is then traversed, and the trail jacks reused to lift the bogey wheels and then place the piece back on its main wheels.

 The pivot jack is used to secure the barrel against vertical movement when the gun is being towed.
-The barrel is locked in the centre for traverse with a bolt on the cradle support.
+The barrel is locked in the center for traverse with a bolt on the cradle support.
 The jack is folded upwards, lugs on the ring cradle engage the jack base and two tensioners fixed to the saddle support are hooked to the cradle.
 These are tightened to lock the cradle onto the jack base.